 Now known as Keppel Hill Reservoir, this hidden gem lies at the foot of Mount Faber and was once completely wiped away from maps, seemingly forgotten by society.

 Note: Keppel Hill Reservoir is located deep within dense and undeveloped jungle terrain.
 Accessing it is dangerous and should only be attempted by experienced hikers.
+Read our hiking guide to Keppel Hill Reservoir.

 Missing from government maps as recently as 2000, Keppel Hill Reservoir is shrouded in mystery and has only been officially rediscovered in 2014.
 Till this day, no one knows for sure when Keppel Hill Reservoir was first built, but evidence from news archives about an excavation for a reservoir near Mount Faber point toward 1899 as the most likely date.

-It was built to be a small, private reservoir about one-third the size of a modern Olympic-sized swimming pool.
+It was built to be a small, private reservoir about 1/3 the size of a modern Olympic-sized swimming pool.
 In 1905, it first became known as Keppel Harbour Power Station Reservoir and went on to serve companies, hospitals and villages nearby.

 As buildings popped up around the area, the reservoir’s small capacity could not keep up with the demand.
 Instead, it turned into a leisurely spot for nearby residents who used it as a swimming pool.

 Visitors to Keppel Hill Reservoir today can still see signs of previous use as a swimming pool like diving boards and steps on its banks.
-But though it seems calm on the surface, the reservoir at 2M is much deeper than it seems – its murky waters hinting at a rather dark history.
+But though it seems calm on the surface, the reservoir is much deeper than it seems – its murky waters hinting at a rather dark history.

 It still saw use as a swimming pool during the Japanese occupation, before a second fatal drowning incident a few years after the war involving a teenager sealed its fate, and eventually led to its abandonment.

-Image credit: Woo Daniel
+Image credit: Woo Daniel via Google Maps

-Along the way, the reservoir disappeared off government survey maps during the 1950s, and remained forgotten for the next six decades or so.
+Along the way, the reservoir disappeared off government survey maps during the 1950s, and remained forgotten for the next 6 decades or so.
 In that time, Mother Nature laid its claim and thick foliage soon crept up on the water body.

 Impressively, the reservoir has been so well-hidden despite its rather central location – it was only officially rediscovered by National Heritage Board researchers in 2014!

-Image credit: Olevia Cheong
+Image credit: Olevia Cheong via Google Maps

 For the adventurous, Keppel Hill Reservoir is an intriguing hidden nature spot to visit.
 With its still waters and nature all around, it gives a sense of serenity in the day, or a creepy haunted feeling at night, depending on how you view it.

-Image credit: Sheryl Biangco
+Image credit: Sheryl Biangco via Google Maps

 Like many other abandoned places in Singapore, you’ll find remnants of civilisation like an old sign warning adventurers to keep their distance.
 While it may have once been a swimming pool, it’s obvious from previous drownings that it is better admired from afar rather than from within.